cs107e/cs107e.github.io/guides/git.md

 $ git push

-The first time you do this, you are likely to get the message
+The first time you do this, you may get the message
 "No refs in common and none specified; doing nothing.
 Perhaps you should specify a branch such as 'master'.
 Everything up-to-date".
-This is because the initial repo that you cloned was empty.
+This happens if the initial repo that you cloned was empty.
 In this case, you will need to specify the remote branch to which you would like to push your code.
 We will not go into branch usage in this guide (checkout the Git documentation if you're interested), so all you need to know is that the main remote